 Jason is one of the youngest members of the NBR team.
 He graduated from AUT in 2014 with degrees in journalism and economics and started working for NBR not long after graduating.
 Jason reports general news, as well as both micro and macroeconomics.

 After completing his legal studies, Simon practised as a litigation and insurance lawyer in Auckland before embarking on his OE.
 He was en route to London when the 1987 stock market crash hit, causing him to change careers when an immediate future in bankruptcy law failed to appeal.
 Tourism beckoned and Simon spent the next six years as a freelance tour director, sharing his passion for things European with thousands of tourists from around the world.
 Since returning to New Zealand in 1993, Simon has been employed by TVNZ as a presenter for 1 NEWS and has anchored programmes right across TVNZ's news and current affairs stable.
 In April 2017, he joined our expanding new media team and Simon will now be dividing his time between TVNZ and NBR.

 Susan Wood - Journalist/Broadcaster

-Award-winning journalist and broadcaster Susan Wood is joining the team at NBR.
+Award-winning journalist and broadcaster Susan Wood joined the NBR in February 2017.
 Susan started her media career in newspapers before moving to TVNZ where she had a series of firsts as Australia correspondent, host of Midday, Breakfast and Close Up; and for 16 years she was the regular stand in for Sir Paul Holmes on the Holmes show.
 Susan, who has an MBA from the University of Otago, also worked for many years as stand in host on Newstalk ZB’s Breakfast and Drive programmes.

 Email Susan: email@example.com